AkkyPali/pacman/Readme.txt

 For finding the closest food dot, we just need to do a BFS, and stop once we have reached a food item.
 For this, we simply call a BFS (implemented in Q2) and apply it to AnyFoodSearchProblem.
 AnyFoodSearchProblem is implemented to return true on isGoalState as soon as the current state has reached any of the foodItem.

-Time taken Spent about a total of 15 hours in two weeks.
-Stated with reading up about the algorithm, pseudo-codes, and suggested text readings.
-Started with translating from pseudo-codes for the first 4 questions which took about 4-5 hours.
-It took about 2 hours on Implementing Corner Search Problem (Q5) and trying out simple heuristics for Corner Search Problem (Q6).
-Coming up with the optimum heuristic for the Corner Search Problem (Q6) took about an hour and additional 4 hours in trying multiple heuristic for Eating All Dots.
-Searching online and trying that heuristic which gave an optimal solution.
-And lastly about 1/2 hour on Suboptimal Search.